 The Director of Financial Aid reserves the privilege of reviewing and revising awards.
 Therefore, the applicant should notify the Office of Financial Aid immediately if there is a change in either the student's or the family's financial situation.
 This includes the receipt of non-college scholarships.
+Financial aid awards may be adjusted upon receipt of such items as family contributions, grants, outside scholarships, and loans.
+In order to be eligible for financial aid, such resources may not exceed the total costs of attending VTC.

 If a student receives an outside scholarship that the college does not know about at the time an award letter is prepared, he or she will be issued a revised award reflecting an adjustment to avoid an over-award situation.
-Any initial adjustment will be reflected in unmet need, then the self-help (loan and work) portion of the financial aid package.
+Any initial adjustment will be reflected in unmet need, then the self-help (loan and work) before the gift aid portion of the financial aid package is adjusted.